Ji.hlava International Documentary Film Festival explained

 Competition sections

-Aside from the main award, the jurors of Opus Bonum also hand out awards for the best cinematography, editing, sound design, outstanding formats such as the best film essay, best debut, and the best film from the region of Central and Eastern Europe (Between the Seas).
+In addition to the main award, jurors of Opus Bonum also recognize achievements in best cinematography, editing, sound design, and outstanding formats, including categories for best film essay, best debut, and best film from Central and Eastern Europe (Between the Seas).

-The festival annually nominates one film to be added to the pre-selection for the European Film Academy (EFA) award for Best Documentary Film of the Year.
-Also, the winners of the Short Joy award are eligible for the pre-selection for the Documentary Short Subject category of the Academy Awards.
+The festival annually nominates one film for pre-selection for the European Film Academy (EFA) award for Best Documentary Film of the Year.
+Winners of the Short Joy award may also be eligible for pre-selection for the Documentary Short Subject category at the Academy Awards.

 Opus Bonum Award for Best World Documentary Film!Year!Film title!Director!Country of origin